Funding opportunity

 • information about your previous or current funding (if applicable) that has enabled and informed the proposed work, include any previous UKRI grant references.
 If you will have any funding concurrent to this project, explain any overlap and how that funding will support the proposed work

-• in the case of applications involving Institutes, Units or Centres with existing core funding, including those funded by UKRI and NIHR, such as BRCs, describe how the proposed work and resources requested builds on, but is distinct from, core funded programmes of research
+• in the case of applications involving institutes, units or centres with existing core funding, including those funded by UKRI and National Institute for Health and Care Research (NIHR), such as Biomedical Research Centres (BRCs), describe how the proposed work and resources requested builds on, but is distinct from, core funded programmes of research

 Small molecule supplementary information